Deltares/Wflow.jl/docs/src/config.md

 the 2D array (`index.x` and `index.y`) can be provided.
 Finally a `map` can be provided to extract data for certain locations (e.g. `gauges`) or areas (e.g. `subcatchment`).
 In this case a single entry can lead to multiple columns in the CSV file, which will be of the form `header_id`, e.g. `Q_20`, for a gauge with integer ID 20.
-Model parameters with the extra dimension `layer` for layered model parameters of the vertical `sbm` concept require the specification of the layer (see also example below).
+For layered model parameters and variables that have an extra dimension `layer` and are part of the vertical `sbm` concept an internal layer index (see also example below) should be specified.
 If multiple layers are desired, this can be specified in separate `[[csv.column]]` entries.

 The double brackets in `[[csv.column]]` is TOML syntax to indicate that it is part of a list.
 You may specify as many entries as you wish.